ananyahjha93/disentangling-factors-of-variation-using-adversarial-training/README.md

 The following are t-SNE plots of the unspecified factors latent space (style latent space) for the MNIST dataset.
 Ideally they should not have any structure corresponding to class labels.
-As we see for the figure on left, the t-SNE plot does show structure hence proving that adversarial architectures, although produce good quality images, do not exactly produce disentangled representations.
+As we see for the figure on left, the t-SNE plot does show structure hence proving that adversarial architectures, while producing good quality images, do not exactly produce disentangled representations.
 Instead, they train the decoder to ignore any class specific information present in the style latent space.

 The plot on the right shows a style latent space that is highly mixed and it is difficult to see any structure in it.
-This is obtained when we reparameterize the output of style latent space as in a VAE.
+This is obtained when we reparameterize the output of style latent space as in a VAE training.
 This shows that reparameterization during training helps add to class confusion in the style latent space.
 The classification results presented above are taken after reparameterization.
-Although there is no visible structure, a trained classifier can still identify class labels for MNIST fairly easily even after reparameterization.
+Even after reparameterization, although there is no visible structure, a trained classifier can still identify class labels for MNIST fairly easily.
+The same goes for LINE-MOD.

 <table style="width:100%">